UAH-IC-Design-Team/sky130-10-bit-SAR-ADC/README.md

 ### Get all the devices used
 Use the `get_devices_used` Makefile target to see all of the devices used in the design.

+### Xspice
+Xspice simulations are not currently functional.
+Some work neeeds to be done on modifying a flattened schematic netlist and there are odities with Q and dflops.